Pig Lifespan: Factors That Shorten Your Pigs Life Expectancy

 Conclusion

 It’s great to know that we can get a pet pig that can live a long healthy life.
+Check out 5 steps you can take to increase your pig’s lifespan.
 Ultimately we decided to wait and see if my son’s interest in a pet pig lasted before we committed to a pet pig that would need care for as much as two decades.

 References